Home air filter 101.

 Tightly Pleated Filters

 When you go to the store, you’ll notice filters are rated by something called MERV (minimum efficiency reporting value).
 The MERV rating refers to how tight the pleats are on the filter.
-A higher MERV rating means tighters pleats.
+A higher MERV rating means tighter pleats.

 Some filters have tight pleats that make them appear thicker (less see-through).
-At first this might seem like a great thing, but these filters get dirty fast, and then your unit’s going to have to work harder.
+At first, this might seem like a great thing, but these filters get dirty fast, and then your unit’s going to have to work harder.
 It would be like you running a marathon with a sock in your mouth—you wouldn’t get much air, and you’d be working harder than ever to breathe.
 A MERV rating of 13 or higher is too thickly pleated.
 These filters protect your unit from dust, but they can cause overheating.

 Air Filters Image